Genocides in history: Genocides from World War I through World War II

 Expulsion of Poles by Nazi Germany.
 The Generalplan Ost envisaged the deportation, extermination, Germanisation, and enslavement of all or most Poles, Czechs, Ukrainians, Belarusians and Russians.

 In 1915, one year after the outbreak of World War I, the concept of crimes against humanity was introduced into international relations for the first time, when the Allies of World War I sent a letter to the government of the Ottoman Empire, a member of the Central Powers, to protest against the late Ottoman genocides that were taking place within the empire, among them, the Armenian genocide, the Assyrian genocide, the Greek genocide, and the Great Famine of Mount Lebanon.
 The Holocaust, the Nazi genocide of six million European Jews from 1941 to 1945 during the Second World War, is the most studied genocide, and it is also a prototype of genocide; one of the most controversial questions among comparative scholars is the question of the Holocaust's uniqueness, which led to the Historikerstreit in West Germany during the 1980s, and whether there exist historical parallels, which critics believe trivializes it.
 It is considered to be the "worst case" paradigm of genocide.

+Action of Imperial Japan in the 1930s and '40s have been described as genocide; see Japanese war crimes for more detailed information.